onaio/kaznet-web/docs/api.md

 # Kaznet API #

-This documenti describes the Kaznet API.
+This document describes the Kaznet API.

 The Kaznet API is implemented using the [JSON API](http://jsonapi.org/) specification.